selsamman/amorphic-docs/_posts/2014-01-01-intro-setup-1.md

         return {Controller: Controller};
     }

-and the model world.js

-    module.exports.world = function (objectTemplate, getTemplate)
-    {
-        var World = objectTemplate.create({
-            createdAt: {type: Date, rule: "datetime"},
-            init: function () {
-                this.createdAt = new Date();
-            }
-        });
-        return {World: World}
-    }

-All object model files are structured such that Amorphic can "include" them on both the server and browsers.
-In the future there will be a method to have templates defined only on the server but for now everything is isomorphic.
-The templates chapter covers the type system in detail but here we clarify how the files must be structured such that Amorphic and manage your object model for you.
+Templates  are structured such that Amorphic can "include" them on both the server and browsers.
 The structure has these elements:

-* You export a property *controller* that must match the name of the containing javascript file.
-This let's Amorphic know where to get your template definition function when it includes your file and also ensures that when executed in the browser each file will return a unique export.
+* You export a property, controller in the above example that must match the name of the containing javascript file that is a function that Amorphic will call to create the templates for a particular user session.
+This function is passed:

+  * objectTemplate - a factory object which you can use to create templates (Controller = objectTemplate.create("Controller", {})
+  * getTemplate - a function that you use in place of *requre* to include other template files (var World = getTemplate('./world.js').World)

+* The function returns an object with a property for each template defined in the file (return {Controller: Controller}) You can define and return multiple templates.

-* The template definition function is executed by Amorphic to create your object templates which are akin to classes in a classical OO language.
-Each session effectively has it's own private set of templates instances such that when you do new XXX() you can be sure that the object created will be connected to your session.
-Two parameters are passed in:
+This structure allows each session to have it's own private set of templates instances such that when you do new Controller() you can be sure that the object created will be connected to your session.

-  * objectTemplate - the factory from which you create templates
-  * getTemplate - function that you use in place of *requre* to include other object model files

-* You can return as many templates as you like in an associative array.
-Here we are return just one.

 ### Circular References

 Robust object models often have circular references.
 Within a template file this can be accomplished using objectTemplate.mixin:

+    // foobar.js
+    module.exports.foobar = function (objectTemplate, getTemplate) {
         var Foo = objectTemplate.create("Foo", {
-        foo1: {type: Number}
+            count: {type: Number}
         });
         var Bar = objectTemplate.create("Bar", {
             foo: {type: Foo}
         });
         Foo.mixin({
             bar: {type: Bar}
         });
+        return{
+            Foo: Foo,
+            Bar: Bar
+        }
+    }

+Because your model may grow later and end up with circular references an alternative is to use mixins for everything.

+    // foobar.js
+    module.exports.foobar = function (objectTemplate, getTemplate) {
+        var Foo = objectTemplate.create("Foo", {});
+        var Bar = objectTemplate.create("Bar", {});
+        Foo.mixin({
+             count: {type: Number}
+             bar: {type: Bar}
+        });
+        Bar.mixin({
+             foo: {type: Foo}
+        });
+        return{
+            Foo: Foo,
+            Bar: Bar
+        }
+    }

-If you have files that require each other Amorphic provides a solution in the form of a two-pass processing of the object model.
+Mixins deal with circular references in a single file but what if you have circular references across files.
+Amorphic provides a solution in the form of a two-pass processing of the object model.
 The first pass starts with your controller and then processes all of your templates by calling the function exported with the same name as the file being included.  (e.g. module.export.controller).
 After that it looks for exports with the same name but with _mixin (e.g. module.export.controller_mixin) and calls that function.
-The mixin function
+The mixin function is passed in an object with a property for each export that contains a further property for each template.
+This allows you to reference any templates defined in the first pass.
+H

     // foo.js
     module.exports.foo = function (objectTemplate, getTemplate)
     {
         var Foo = objectTemplate.create("Foo", {
-            foo1: {type: Number}
+            count: {type: Number}
         });
+        return{
+            Foo: Foo,
         }

-    // bar.js
+    }
-    module.exports.Foo_mixins = function (objectTemplate, requires)
+    module.exports.foo_mixins = function (objectTemplate, requires)
     {
         var Bar = requires.foo.Foo;
         var Foo = requires.bar.Bar;
         Foo.mixin({
             bar: {type: Bar}
         });
+    }

+    // bar.js
+    module.exports.foo = function (objectTemplate, getTemplate)
+    {
+        var Foo = getTemplate('bar.js');
+        var Bar = objectTemplate.create("Bar", {});
+        return {
+            foo: Foo,
+        }
+    }

+Which leads us to the final recommended pattern.
+Amorphic passes a third parameter to your exports.
+In your exports it passes in a uses  Keep your templates in individual files and *always* use the exports mixins pattern to populate them.
+You can optionally use the with statement to avoid redecaring them:

+    // foo.js
+    module.exports.foo = function (objectTemplate, getTemplate, uses)
+    {
+      uses("bar.js");
+      return {
+          Foo: objectTemplate.create("Foo", {})
+      }
+    }
+    module.exports.boo_mixins = function (objectTemplate, requires, templates)
+    {
+      with (templates) {

+          Foo.mixin({
+              init: function () {
+                  this.bar = new Bar();
+              },
+              count: {type: Number},
+              bar: {type: Bar}
+          });

+      }
+    }

+    // bar.js
+    module.exports.bar = function (objectTemplate, getTemplate, uses)
+    {
+        uses('foo.js');
+        return {
+            Bar: objectTemplate.create("Bar", {})
+        }
+    }
+    module.exports.bar_mixins = function (objectTemplate, requires, templates)
+    {
+        with (templates) {
+            Bar.mixin({
+                init: function () {
+                    this.foo = new Foo();
+                },
+                foo: {type: Foo}
+            });
+        }
     }

 ### Including server files

 You may include files only on the server in template definitions by using require.
 However be sure to test to see that require exists since the same template definitions are included on the client.